A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Data Analysis

 \subsection{Results}

-Table \ref{table:metrics} presents the results of comparing geostatistical and non-geostatistical methods as detailed in Section \ref{methods}.
-For the initial comparison of prediction performance, we considered geostatistical methods, designated as group 1.
-Out of the three geostatistical methods, universal kriging demonstrated superior performance across all six metrics, using longitude and latitude as predictors, followed by NNGP and FRK.

-In group 2, focusing on non-geostatistical methods, SVR surpassed Reg, RF, and ENN for all metrics, using longitude and latitude as predictors.
-For group 3, we modified the predictors for the non-geostatistical methods (from group 2) to include the 10 nearest neighbor observations (NNO) of PM$_{2.5}$ for each location with a one-time lag.
-Again, SVR outperformed all other methods in this group followed by RF, Reg, and ENN.

-In group 4, we adjusted the set of predictors to include predictive values obtained from NNGP (the fastest method from group 1), which significantly enhanced the performance for all machine learning algorithms.
-SVR maintained the best performance across all metrics.
+In Group~1 (geostatistical baselines), UK was the strongest (RMSE = 0.3730, SMAPE = 7.802\%, MAD = 0.2630, $\mathrm{Cor}=0.8701$) with 95\% coverage of 93\% but very high computation (3{,}600 min); NNGP was far faster (5 min) with modestly higher error (RMSE = 0.4076; coverage = 89\%), and FRK yielded RMSE = 0.4227 (420 min; coverage = 85\%).
+Non-geostatistical models alone (Group~2) underperformed these baselines (e.g., SVR RMSE = 0.4186, $\mathrm{Cor}=0.6333$).
+Augmenting machine learning models with nearest-neighbor observations (Group~3) produced large gains at modest cost, for example, SVR+NNO improved to RMSE = 0.1552, SMAPE = 2.740\%, MAD = 0.0920, $\mathrm{Cor}=0.9249$ in $\sim$5.11 min.
+Adding a single NNGP-kriging predictor (Group~4) gave the best overall performance: SVR+NNO+Krig achieved RMSE = 0.0819, SMAPE = 1.330\%, MAD = 0.0449, $\mathrm{Cor}=0.9792$ in $\sim$10.93 min; \textit{Reg}+NNO+Krig and \textit{RF}+NNO+Krig delivered similar accuracy (RMSE = 0.0826 and 0.0989, respectively) with well-calibrated uncertainty (95\% coverage = 97\% and 96\%).
+Overall, relative to UK, the top hybrid (SVR+NNO+Krig) reduced RMSE by $\approx$78\% (0.3730 to 0.0819) while remaining orders of magnitude faster in computation (about 11 vs.\ 3{,}600 min), illustrating a favorable accuracy–compute trade-off for the hybrid approach.

-Figure \ref{fig:metric} illustrates how altering the set of predictors can improve RMSE, SMAPE, and Cor across groups 2,3, and 4.
+Figure \ref{fig:metric} illustrates how altering the set of predictors can improve RMSE, SMAPE, and Cor in groups 2,3 and 4.
 It is worth mentioning that, although the RF algorithm comes in second place after SVR, it offers a unique advantage: it allows for the construction of 95\% empirical prediction coverage.
-Through five-fold cross-validation, RF has a predictive coverage of 95\% with the addition of Nearest Neighbor Observations NNO and increased to 96\% when incorporating the kriging output.
+It is important to note that not all models considered in this study provide uncertainty quantification (UQ) in a comparable form.
+Geostatistical models (UK, FRK, NNGP) yield analytical predictive variances through their Gaussian process formulations, and Random Forest allows empirical uncertainty estimation from the variability among trees.
+However, Support Vector Regression (SVR) and Ensemble Neural Network (ENN) models are deterministic point predictors that do not natively produce predictive variance.
+Obtaining UQ for these models would require substantial modification, such as Bayesian SVR, quantile regression, or Bayesian neural networks which falls outside the methodological comparison framework of this paper.
+For this reason, we report 95\% empirical coverage only for models where valid uncertainty estimates are available.